HUPO-PSI/psi-mod-CV/README.md

-# PSI-MOD psidev-cvs-legacy final github repository
+# PSI-MOD Mass Modifications Ontology

-This repository contains the final versions of files captured by the psidev cvs repository on SourceForge.
+This repository contains the Human Proteome Organization (HUPO) Proteomics Standards Initiative (PSI) Mass Modifications Ontology (PSI-MOD).
+The content here was moved from the old SourceForge CVS site (https://sourceforge.net/projects/psidev/).
 It is the source repository of the PSI-MOD obo file, main deliverable PSI-MOD, which is reactivated in this repository.

 ## The PSI working group PSI-MOD
 The joint activies PSI-MOD working group is reactivated after a long stand-by period.
 Description on the project can be found [here].(http://www.psidev.info/groups/protein-modifications).